aksharvarma/archlinux-tips/Installation-guide.md

   We need to enable this as well: `sudo systemctl enable NetworkManager.service`
    <!-- # pacman -Sy iw -->

+If you are starting this for the first time, you may need to run the following two commands `sudo systemclt start wpa_supplicant.service`
+  `sudo systemclt start NetworkManager.service`

+To establish the connection the first time, you may need to use the network manger CLI.
+   `nmcli dev wifi connect H318 password d833303632`

 We also add ourselves to the network administrators group: `sudo gpasswd -a USERNAME network`

 #### Misc